bnb-chain/bnb-chain.github.io/docs/bcfusion/developers/staking.md

 // get the block time of a given block header, _ := p.client.GetBlockHeader(blockHeight)

-// calculate the index paramter to call following functions index := int64(header.Time) / interval.Int64()
+// calculate the index paramter to call the following functions index := int64(header.Time) / interval.Int64()

 // get the total pooled BNB amount and the crrospanding reward amount for the given validator and index totalPooledBNB, _ := stakeHub.GetValidatorTotalPooledBNBRecord(nil, validatorOperatorAddress, index) reward, _ := stakeHub.GetValidatorRewardRecord(nil, validatorOperatorAddress, index)

+// calculate the APY
+rate, _ := big.NewFloat(0).Quo(big.NewFloat(0).SetInt(reward), big.NewFloat(0).SetInt(totalPooledBNB)).Float64()
+apy := math.Pow(1+rate, 365) - 1.0
 ```

 ### How to get the unbonding delegations of a delegator, and his/her unbonding requests which can be claimed?

 The `StakeHub` contract provides the `getUnbondingRequest` function to get the unbonding delegation count for a
 delegator.
-To review the details of a unbond request, you can call the `unbondRequest` function which a `index` parameter to
+To review the details of a unbond request, please call the `unbondRequest` function with a `index` parameter to
-define which unbond request you are interested in.
+define which unbond request will be returned.

-To get the claimable unbonding requests, you can call the `claimableUnbondRequest` function to get the count of
+To get the claimable unbonding requests, please call the `claimableUnbondRequest` function to get the count of
 claimable ones.

-To get the locked BNBs for unbonding requests, you can use `lockedBNBs` function.
+To get the locked BNBs for unbonding requests, please use the `lockedBNBs` function.
 It has the parameter `number` to
 define the sum of first `number` unbonding requests' BNB locked in the delegator's unbond queue.
-You can set `number`
+Set the `number`
 to `0` to get all the locked BNBs.

 ### How to get the reward of a delegator?

 The contracts does not save the initial delegation amount of a delegator.
-So if you want to get the accumulated
+To get the accumulated
-reward you need to 1) track the initial delegation amount by yourself, 2) call `getPooledBNB` of the credit contract
+reward, the following steps can be taken: 1) track the initial delegation amount in your system, 2) call
-of a validator, 3) do the math.
+the `getPooledBNB` of the credit contract of a validator, 3) do the math.

 ### How to get the total staking address of a validator?

 The contract does not provide a function to get the total staking address of a validator.
-You need a offchain service to index `Delegated`, `Redelegated`, `Undelegated` events to get what you want.
+It needs a offchain service to index `Delegated`, `Redelegated`, `Undelegated` events for the purpose.

 ### How to get all validators' information?

 The `StakeHub` contract provides the `getValidators` function to get all validators' information, including the
 `operator` addresses and `credit contract` addresses.

-If you want to get more information of a specific validator, please refer to the following functions:
+To get more information of a specific validator, please refer to the following functions:

 * `getValidatorConsensusAddress`
 * `getValidatorCreditContract`